mortenschioler/dk_prog/README.md

  `Å` | vertical pipe
  `~` (accent) | `~` (character)

 The reason that the mentioned keys are so out of the way in the Danish keyboard layout is that they had to yield for æ, ø, å.
-But since we don't need them for programming, why not add another keyboard layout that does just this, and nothing else?
+But since we don't need them for programming, why not add another keyboard layout that makes this change, and no other?
+That is exactly what the dk_prog layout does.

+The intention is that the user switches to this layout when programming, and then goes back to the normal one when needed.

 ### Installation
 Simply run the relevant MSI installer and restart your computer.
 On Windows 10, you can swap between layouts using `Win + Space`.